daptablade/parametric_cgx_model/README.md

 * Coupling of disciplinary analyses (here: structures and aero) using preCICE

 The script assumes that CalculiX GraphiX / CrunchiX, Nastran (optional) and preCICE (optional) are installed and working.
-Adjust the executable calls as needed, for exmaple in [parametric_box.py](./parametric_box.py) global variable `LOCAL_EXECUTES`.
+Adjust the executable calls as needed, for example in [parametric_box.py](./parametric_box.py) global variable `LOCAL_EXECUTES`.

-The examples are written for python3 on Windows and accuming access to Windows Systems for Linux 2 (`wsl`).
+The examples are written for python3 on Windows and assuming access to Windows Systems for Linux 2 (`wsl`).
 Running on linux should be possible, but you will have to update any solver or subprocess calls that include the `wsl` command to local linux calls.

 **Background and explainer videos for this script are available on our Dapta blog:**